akthyang/CSCI-39537-Final-Project/README.md

 Example of the details page for a manga

 **Limitations:**
-Some sections may have blank cells as not all possible combinations of other titles, genre, and authors was tested
+Some sections may have blank cells as not all possible combinations of other titles, genre, and authors were tested

 #### Loading Page
 <img src="LoadingPage.png" alt="Shows a loading page" width="160px" height="300px">
 Shows a loading page as data may take some time to show

+**Limitations:**
+The text that shows when the page is loading goes away after user changes tab when page is still loading